vannyminanda888/CodeAlpha_SentimentAnalysis/README.md

 (See notebook: tfidf_model.ipynb)

 ## ✅ Conclusion
-The TF-IDF approach outperformed both GloVe and BERT in this project.
+The TF-IDF approach outperformed (**81% accuracy**) both GloVe and BERT in this project.
 It’s well-suited for short text like tweets, and provides a strong baseline for sentiment classification with minimal computational cost.